Why should he get all the credit for this poverty tour that he is going to launch on Monday in New Orleans?

 You know, you see this all the time, Rush, which is on the political stump.

-People go out and they say stuff that they know it just isn't true.
+People go out and they say stuff that they know just isn't true.

-They they know American people want to want somebody to say, we're going to leave the war and we're going to have peace.
+American people want somebody to say, we're going to leave the war and we're going to have peace.

 They know perfectly well that if we leave, what you're going to have is the equivalent of a detonation where terror is going to start emanating out from Iraq.